Crises come when they're least expected, which is why a crisis communication plan is a necessity for every company.

 4. Assign people to create fact sheets.

 Your plan should detail which people on the team are in charge of creating fact sheets about the crisis.
-Fact sheets are lists of known facts pertaining to the crisis.
+Fact sheets are lists of known facts about the crisis.
 They prevent rumors or misinterpretations from spreading to media outlets.

 Additionally, you should set a deadline for when these fact sheets will be prepared.
 Depending on the crisis, you may need them within 24 hours, six hours, or even 30 minutes.